lightkurve/lightkurve/docs/source/reference/io.rst

     read

-In general, users only need to call `read` function, also available as ``lightkurve.read``, to read all supported Kepler / TESS data products.
+In general, users only need to call the `read` function, also available as ``lightkurve.read``.
+This function will auto-detect the type of data product being opened and pass it on to a product-specific reader function.

-The data product-specific functions below **should not** be called directly.
-They do, however, contain information pertaining to specific products, as well as optional parameters that can be passed to the generic `read()`.
+Below we list the product-specific reader functions.
+These functions are not intended to be called directly because it is much easier to simply call the `read` function.
+We include the functions here because their documentation lists the optional parameters that can be passed to the generic `read()` function, and because they document information pertaining to specific products.

 Kepler Data Products